Web Accessibility for the Fitness industry (Guest Post)

 Web Accessibility Examples on Fitness Websites: Issues with images

-One major problem I discovered on almost every site I visited was a need for alternative text.
+One major problem I discovered on almost every site I visited in the past was a need for alternative text.
 Many gyms advertise their facility using pictures that display details on the gym's various amenities.
 Without text descriptions, it becomes impossible for a visually impaired individual to obtain necessary information about the size of the gym space, the types of equipment available, and the age and cleanliness of the facility.

 While most sites list amenities, these lists need to provide more detail.
 For example, the site may state that the gym has 15 treadmills.
-More information is required, especially when all treadmills are unequal and features vary significantly from model to model.
+More information is required, especially when all treadmills are unequal, and features vary significantly from model to model.
 In these cases, the gym relies on the pictures of the treadmills to convey details to consumers.
 When these pictures have no accompanying text descriptions, it is a very frustrating experience for screen reader users like myself.

-The other image-related issue I encountered on three of the six sites I visited was that the images overlapped with on-screen buttons such as "continue," "explore plans," or "sign up."
 Though I could detect these buttons with my screen reader, I could not activate them because the overlapping image would confuse my focus cursor.
 Instead of selecting the spoken button, my screen reader would activate the image, which did nothing but bring up a useless context menu with options for resizing and sharing the picture.
 This problem made it almost impossible to navigate the site successfully.

 Web Accessibility Examples on Fitness Websites: Membership fees